 The Compensation Committee is currently comprised of Madhavan Balachandran, Jack Kaye and David Meek.
-Mr. Balachandran has served as the Chair of the Compensation Committee since June 2018.
-Prior to June 2018, Mr. Kaye served as Chair.
+Mr. Balachandran serves as the Chair of the Compensation Committee.
 Each of Mr. Balachandran, Mr. Kaye, and Mr. Meek satisfies the director independence standards and the independence standards for members of the Compensation Committee established by the SEC and Nasdaq.
 The Compensation Committee is governed by the Compensation Committee Charter.
 A copy of this Charter is available on our website at www.uniqure.com under "Investors & Newsroom - Corporate Governance - uniQure Compensation Committee Charter."
 In addition to the risk oversight responsibilities discussed above, the Compensation Committee's other responsibilities include reviewing and approving or recommending to the Board for approval, as appropriate, the compensation of our executive officers following consideration of corporate goals and objectives relevant to such executive officers; overseeing the evaluation of the Company's senior executives; reviewing and making recommendations to the Board regarding incentive compensation and equity-based plans; and administering our stock option plans.

 Without further action from the Board, the Compensation Committee has the authority to retain compensation consultants and other outside advisors to assist in the evaluation of executive officer compensation and is empowered to pay compensation to such consultants and other outside advisors.
-The Compensation Committee retained Willis Towers Watson to act as a compensation consultant during the year ended December 31, 2018 to assist in designing and reviewing our management and director compensation programs.
+The Compensation Committee retained Willis Towers Watson to act as a compensation consultant during the year ended December 31, 2019 to assist in designing and reviewing our management and director compensation programs.
 For further information, please refer to "Compensation Discussion and Analysis," below.

-The Compensation Committee met 7 times during 2018.
+The Compensation Committee met 10 times during 2019.